Has Avro Energy Gone Bust? Supplier FAQ

 Created in 2012 and starting to trade in December 2015, Avro Energy aims to offer cheap and simplistic energy.
-Founder Jake Brown wanted to create an alternative to the "Big Six" energy suppliers in the UK by setting up a company that cut out the jargon and put an end to high prices.
+Founder Jake Brown wanted to create an alternative to the larger providers energy suppliers in the UK by setting up a company that cut out the jargon and put an end to high prices.
 As Jake himself stated:

-So far, this strategy has seemed to work.
-Thanks to its ‘different approach to simplistic supply’, the supplier had amassed 70,000 customers just one year after launching.
-Its prices consistently rank as some of the cheapest on the market and it receives sold reviews online, although it has run into a few problems with Ofgem, the UK energy regulator (we discuss this more in the News section below).
+Just one year after launching, the supplier had already amassed 40,000 electricity customers and 30,000 gas customers.
+Its prices consistently rank as some of the cheapest on the market, and it receives mainly positive reviews online — although it has run into a few problems with Ofgem, the UK energy regulator (we discuss this more in the News section below).

 - 2012 — Avro Energy is created in the West Midlands by Jake Brown.